Updated September 1, 2019 . AmFam Team

 Learn more about when you should review your homeowners insurance.

-For example, with American Family, you can join the 57% of our customers who save time and money by bundling their home and auto insurance.
-In fact, when you bundle your auto and home insurance with us, you could save up to 42% on your auto coverage and 27% on your homeowners coverage.
-Not a bad deal for simply making a savvy choice!
+For example, with American Family, you can join our customers who save time and money by bundling their home and auto insurance.
+In fact, when you bundle your auto and home insurance with us, you could save up to 23% on your auto and homeowners coverage combined.* Not a bad deal for simply making a savvy choice!

 Our advice?
 Have your current homeowners insurance policy on hand or email your policy to the agent who is reviewing your policy.
 This way the agent can evaluate your current coverage and assess whether or not there are any gaps.
 They’ll better determine your coverage needs and ensure that you’re getting an accurate comparison.